jmdevane/flask-htmx-tailwind-blueprint/README.md

 # Flask Blueprint Boilerplate App
 ### A template for Flask apps utilizing the Blueprint architecture.

+The internet is littered with Flask tutorials and templates.
+Here is another one.

 1. Clone the repository.

     `git clone https://github.com/jmdevane/flask-blueprint-boilerplate.git`